Zegelarie/Demex/README.md

 ====================================================
 https://blog.algobasket.com/2019/05/build-your-own-cryptocurrency-exchange.html

-Peatio is a free and open-source crypto currency exchange implementation with the Rails framework and other cutting-edge technology.
+DeMex is a free and open-source crypto currency exchange implementation with the Rails framework and other cutting-edge technology.

 ### Mission